-The openSPOT3 will automatically check for firmware and data upgrades periodically, as specified by the Check interval setting (only available if Advanced mode is enabled).
-If Automatic upgrade settings are checked then the openSPOT3 will automatically download upgrades.
+The openSPOT4 will automatically check for firmware upgrades periodically, as specified by the Check interval setting (only available if Advanced mode is enabled).
+If Automatic upgrade settings are checked then the openSPOT4 will automatically download and apply upgrades.

-Data upgrades are applied immediately, but upgrading the firmware requires a reboot to the bootloader.
-If a new firmware has been downloaded, a reboot will be automatically scheduled for the (local) time set by the Auto upgrade at setting.
+If a new firmware upgrade is available, downloading and applying the upgrade is automatically scheduled for the (local) time set by the Auto upgrade at setting.
 By default it's set to 4am next day.
-The reboot will only be performed if there were no calls received for at least Auto upgrade RX/TX delay seconds (this setting is only available if Advanced mode is enabled).
+The upgrade will only be performed if there were no calls received for at least Auto upgrade RX/TX delay seconds (this setting is only available if Advanced mode is enabled).